hapijs/hapi/docs/Reference.md

     - `remoteAddress` - remote client IP address.
     - `remotePort` - remote client port.
     - `referrer` - content of the HTTP 'Referrer' (or 'Referer') header.
-    - `host` - content of the HTTP 'Host' header.
+    - `host` - content of the HTTP 'Host' header (e.g. 'example.com:8080').
-    - `hostname` - the hostname part of the 'Host' header.
+    - `hostname` - the hostname part of the 'Host' header (e.g. 'example.com').
 - `method` - the request method in lower case (e.g. `'get'`, `'post'`).
 - `mime` - the parsed content-type header.
 Only available when payload parsing enabled and no payload error occurred.
 - `orig` - an object containing the values of `params`, `query`, and `payload` before any validation modifications made.
 Only set when